Nitrokey/nitrokey-documentation/nitrokey3/faq.rst

    ``nitropy``, Nitrokey App and GnuPG will likely be only available once the OpenPGPCard firmware update is available.

+**Q:** How can I set the PIN for my Nitrokey 3 ?
+   You can configure and do basic settings for your Nitrokey 3 using Chrome(ium) just visit: `chrome://settings/securityKeys`_ (clicking the link will not work for security reasons, please copy&paste it)

 .. include:: ../shared-faqs/hyperlinks.rst